skyhop/GribParser/Readme.md

 Skyhop.GribParser
 =================

 The goal of this project is to create a project with which one can easily access the contents of a GRIB2 file from a .NET project.
+Given the GRIB2 specification covers quite a lot use-cases you're expected to implement a template yourself, if it's not yet available.
+If you ask nicely a maintainer might help you out if you provide a GRIB file with said templates so that we can run at least a few tests.

 ## Current state of the project

 The following list shows which features have already been implemented, or still need to be implemented.
+The list with features below is based on the documentation as found [here](https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/).

 - [x] Reading from a GRIB2 file
 - [x] Reading multiple records from a file